 The text simplifier Wordify permits you to paste in a short text and then see the text rewritten in simpler English.
-The text analyzers show you the vocabulary level of each word in a text in relation to the CEFR or to well-known vocabulary level lists (first thousand words, etc).
+The text analyzers show you the general level of a text as well as the specific level of each word in the text in relation to the CEFR or to well-known vocabulary level lists (first thousand words, etc).
 The vocabulary and grammar profilers permit you to check the specific meanings of words and structures you plan to teach, again with reference to the CEFR levels.

 There are countless sites for EFL/ESL teachers, and thus there are certainly valuable sites that I have missed.
-Nevertheless, I believe that I have made a good selection, a selection that will provide a wide range of useful resources to enhance the classroom as well as multiple opportunities for continuing professional development.
+Nevertheless, I believe that I have made a good selection, a selection that will provide useful resources to enhance your classroom as well as opportunities for continuing your professional development.